Public information in emissions trading

 Section 11 of the Public Access and Secrecy Act states that:

-Data from the Swedish registry is published in accordance with the provisions of the Registry Regulation and Decision 13/ MP.1 of the Parties to the Kyoto Protocol.
+Data from the Swedish part of the registry is published in accordance with the provisions of the Registry Regulation and Decision 13/ MP.1 of the Parties to the Kyoto Protocol.

 JI-projects in Sweden